 - Click the Microphone down arrow and then select the device that Skype should use.
 (As you can see on the screenshot below, since my microphone is connected to my PC via USB, I selected ‘Microphone (USB Audio Device)’.

 2. Check that the correct recording device is selected on your PC.
 (The succeeding steps were done on a Windows 7 PC.
+The steps will be very similar for Windows 8.1 and Window 10.
 Minor differences in steps may be needed for Windows XP and Vista.)

 - From the Windows Start menu, click Control Panel.